 The presence of five manual digits

-in Diplovertebron and Balanerpeton (Figs. 4, 5) sheds light on their retention in Acheloma + Cacops.
+in Balanerpeton (Figs. 4, 5) sheds light on their retention in Acheloma + Cacops.
 There is a direct phylogenetic path between them (Fig. 2).
 Note that all other related clades lose a finger or more.
 Basal and stem reptiles also retain five fingers.

 earlier, finger five was lost in amphibians,while finger one was lost in temonospondyls.
 Now, based on the longest metacarpal in Caerorhachis and Amphibamus (second from medial), apparently manual digit one was lost in that clade also, distinct from the separate frog and microsaur clades.
 In summary, loss from five digits down to four was several times convergent in basal tetrapods.